Frequently Asked Questions About Christianity, Answered Honestly!

 - "Now therefore, if ye will obey my voice indeed, and keep my covenant, then ye shall be a peculiar treasure unto me above all people: for all the earth is mine:"

-The Children of Israel in everything they did were to be a peculiar or special people set apart for the service of God.
-And this is what all these laws that people question today, signified.
-In this commanded behaviour, God is demonstrating that the mixing of these things would be a sign of a mingled people, the corruption of Israel.
-It all looked forward to the coming Messiah who would truly make them a peculiar or special people, called out and separated from the heathen unto the service of God.
+The Children of Israel in everything that they did were ordained to be a peculiar or special people set apart for the service of God.
+This is what all these ritual laws that people puzzle over and question today, signified.
+In these rituals God commanded, He is demonstrating that the mixing of these things would be a sign of a mingled people, the corruption of God's chosen people.
+It all looked forward to the coming Messiah who would satisfy or fulfill the law and truly make all those in Him a peculiar, holy people, called out and separated from the heathen unto the service of God.

 Titus 2:14